rsutormin/workspace_deluxe/multipleAPInotes.md

   other fail.
 Probably want to do something about this.
 * Probably need a singleton TempDirManager as well + verification that the singleton pattern works across both API Servlets.
+* Theoretically any API that behaves similarly to a HttpServlet could work - for instance a (Jersey?)
+REST API.
+An API that depends upon an event driven server vs. a thread driven server would *not* work, at least with glassfish as currently configured.
+Whether the WS code would work in an event driven container is unknown.

 Example usage: